 Janus was born in the museum in the year 1997.
-He is a member of the greek spur-thighed tortoise species —– scientifically known as Testudo graeca.
-Greek tortoises are generally known to live for over 120 years and some of them even reach the age of 200 years in natural settings (but they typically live for only 50 years to 100 years as pets).
-However, due to his special condition, Janus wouldn’t have stayed alive for long in a natural habitat.
+He is a member of the Greek spur-thighed tortoise species, scientifically known as Testudo graeca.
+Greek tortoises are generally known to live for over 120 years and some of them can even reach the age of 200 years in natural settings (but they typically live for only 50 years to 100 years as pets).
+However, due to his peculiar condition, Janus wouldn’t have lasted long in the wild.

-A tortoise is a slow animal and the only thing that keeps it protected against predators is its ability to hide inside its shell.
-Since Janus has two heads he is unable to do so, and if he had been born in its original habitat, he would have been easy prey.
-Even at the museum, Janus is always under the supervision of experienced caretakers because apart from the two heads.
+A tortoise is a slow and gentle animal and the only thing that keeps it protected against predators is its ability to hide inside its shell.
+Since Janus has two heads he is unable to do so.
+If he had been born in its original habitat, he would have been easy prey.
+Even at the museum, Janus is always under the supervision of experienced caretakers.

 The tortoise also has two hearts and two pairs of lungs working in the same body.
 Technically speaking, Janus is two tortoises.
 Angelica Bourgoin who leads the team that looks after Janus at the museum told Reuters:

 The team has designed a personalized routine for Janus to give him the best care possible.
 As part of the routine, the tortoise is given organic vegetables and fruit salad.
-In addition to this, he receives a daily body massage and an occasional vaseline-based treatment to prevent the occurrence of sores on his skin, and he takes bath in a solution made of green tea and camomile plant extract.
+In addition, he receives a daily body massage and an occasional vaseline-based treatment to prevent the occurrence of sores on his skin.
+His caretakers bathe him in a solution made of green tea and camomile plant extract.
 As far as fitness training is concerned, Janus is taken for long walks and sometimes he also gets to ride a specially designed skateboard.

 “I think it’s because of the attention we give him and our devotion that he’s still here today,” Bourgoin explained, adding that she often talks to Janus when he is feeling a bit under the weather and cheers him up by playing his favorite music.